joe-bor/BankAccounts-Api/README.md

 - Terminate the server by pressing `command + C` twice if you are using a mac

-- Alternatively, you can type this command in your to kill all your servers in one command
+- Alternatively, you can type this command in your terminal to kill all your servers in one command

 ```
 pkill node